 Whether you wear a cap and gown or not, you'll want your attire to show how you have grown from a kid into a teen.
 Therefore, most middle school graduations are a dressy affair rather than your typical 8th grade outfit.
 You might wear:

 Students may also be encouraged to dress for graduation in a uniform manner, such as white shirt and black dress pants or skirts, or educators may suggest dressing in the school colors, fun clothing or specific themed clothing.
+Check your school's graduation dress code to be sure.

 Cap and Gown